mittalchande/teaching-agents/README.md

 ## Multi-Agent Teaching Studio

-A sophisticated educational platform powered by Agentic RAG and Multi-Agent Orchestration.
+A sophisticated educational platform powered by Agentic Tool Use and Multi-Agent Orchestration.
 This studio simulates a classroom environment where specialized AI agents collaborate to provide personalized learning experiences with integrated voice synthesis.

 ## Key Features
-Agentic RAG Architecture: Unlike standard RAG, this system uses agents to intelligently search, verify, and synthesize information from sources like Wikipedia and web search before delivering content.
+Agentic RAG Architecture: Unlike standard RAG, this system uses agents to autonomously search, verify, and synthesize information from sources like Wikipedia and web search to ground lessons in factual data.

 Tri-Agent Orchestration:

-Teacher Agent: Orchestrates the lesson plan and delivers primary instruction.
+  - Teacher Agent: Orchestrates the lesson plan and delivers primary instruction.

-Student Agent: Simulates learner personas to test the clarity of instruction.
+  - Student Agent: Simulates learner personas and provides a feedback loop by challenging the teacher for deeper explanations.

-Evaluator Agent: Critiques the interaction to ensure educational goals are met.

-Voice Synthesis: Integrated audio feedback for a more immersive and accessible learning experience.

-Modern Full-Stack: Built with FastAPI for high-performance agentic logic and React/Vite with shadcn/ui for a sleek, responsive interface.
+  - Evaluator Agent: Acts as an independent auditor that critiques the interaction quality after the session concludes.

-Dynamic Multi-Turn Dialogue: Supports complex, stateful interactions across multiple turns, allowing the Student Agent to challenge the Teacher Agent for deeper explanations.
+Dynamic Multi-Turn Dialogue: Supports complex, stateful interactions across multiple turns, maintaining context to allow for iterative learning.

-Post-Interaction Evaluation: Features an Evaluator Agent that performs a final "reflection pass" on the entire conversation history to critique pedagogical quality and provide a learning synthesis after the session concludes.
+Post-Interaction Evaluation: A dedicated reflection pass where the Evaluator Agent reviews the entire conversation history to provide a pedagogical critique and learning synthesis.

+Voice Synthesis: Integrated audio generation to provide an interactive and accessible multi-modal experience.

+Modern Full-Stack: High-performance FastAPI backend coupled with a React/Vite and shadcn/ui frontend.

 ## Tech Stack & Features
-- Agentic RAG: Implemented via autonomous tool use where agents interact with wikipedia.py and search.py to ground lessons in factual data.

-- Multi-Agent Orchestration: A specialized hierarchy featuring Teacher, Student, and Evaluator agents collaborating in a feedback loop.

-- Voice Synthesis: Integrated audio generation to provide an interactive, multi-modal learning experience.

-- Backend: Python/FastAPI architecture designed for agentic workflows.
+Backend: Python, FastAPI.

+AI Engine: OpenAI GPT-4o-mini / Anthropic.

+Agent Tools: Wikipedia API, Custom Web Search Service.

-- Frontend: Built with React, Vite, and shadcn/ui for a professional-grade dashboard.
+Frontend: TypeScript, React, Vite, Tailwind CSS, shadcn/ui.

 ## Getting Started